 OnTouchStartevent – triggered when the screen on a tablet or mobile phone is touched.

-If the computer mouse is moved or if the visitor touches the screen of a tablet or mobile phone, code is executed that requests the
+If the visitor moves the computer mouse or touches the screen of a tablet or mobile phone, code is executed that requests the

 VisitorIdentificationCSS.aspx page.
 A URL to this page is created (not a direct request).
-If the visitor is a robot, it is unlikely they will load this CSS stylesheet so this indicates human behavior, as a human visitor will attempt to load the stylesheet into a browser.
+Unlike a robot, a human visitor will attempt to load this CSS stylesheet into a browser.
 When this happens the

 VisitorIdentificationCSS.aspx page is requested, which generates an empty style sheet.
 This page also contains code that is executed every time a request for the page is made.

 If a human visitor has caused the page to run, the code in this page makes the following changes:

 - The visitor classification code is set to 0, which means the visitor is classified as human.

 IsClassificationGuessedboolean value of the cookie set to true.
 This means that the visitor has now been classified so the robot detection logic no longer needs to be executed

 - The ASP.NET session timeout setting is reset back to the default for human visitors (20 minutes).